 - Proline (helps maintain and strengthen heart muscles)

 But if you’re using an Edible Health powder then these differences are not significant.
-As long as you take the supplement at the recommended dosage every day, then the efficacy will be the same.
+As long as you take the supplement at the recommended serving every day, then the efficacy will be the same.

 Well, if that’s the case then why create two different products?